-2. For design devotees – Angel Wing, Ganbenang
+2. For design devotees – Invisible House, Ganbenang

 This stunning contemporary home is perched high on a hill, with breathtaking panoramic views of the valley.
-Ideal for a group of friends or a family, the four-bedroom house was designed by award-winning architect Peter Stutchbury: Angel Wing has an open-plan minimalistic design, floor-to-ceiling windows and skylight for natural lighting, and, to keep completely cosy on those cool mountain nights, an open fireplace, outdoor firepit and underfloor heating.
+Ideal for a group of friends or a family, the four-bedroom house was designed by award-winning architect Peter Stutchbury: Invisible House has an open-plan minimalistic design, floor-to-ceiling windows and skylight for natural lighting, and, to keep completely cosy on those cool mountain nights, an open fireplace, outdoor firepit and underfloor heating.

 3. For adventurers – Love Cabins, Wollemi